Key Books and Essays

 M.A.V.
 Gill and Simon Knell.
 1988.
 ‘Tunbridge Wells Museum: Geology and George Abbott (1844-1925)’, The Geological Curator, 5, 3-16.

-Simon Knell.
+Simon J. Knell.
 1987.
 ‘Geology Curators get on their Bikes’, Geology Today, 3, 136-138.
-About my peripatetic role as Travelling Geology Curator for the Area Museums Service for the South East of England.
+About my peripatetic role as Travelling Geology Curator for the Area Museums Service for the South Eastern England.